Moebius2107/DataEngProject/README.md

 We took the csv file produced after the staging data and we imported it to PostgreSQL.
 With that imported table we could create the 3 dimensions we are going to use in our case:

--Hackatons Dimention:
+-Hackatons Dimension:

 ![Dim Hackatons](/img/dim_hackatons.png)

--Participants Dimention:
+-Participants Dimension:

 ![Dim Participants](/img/dim_participants.PNG)

-Projects Dimention:
+Projects Dimension:

 ![Dim Projects](/img/dim_projects.png)

-And then with the identifiers of our dimention tables we created our facts table:
+And then with the identifiers of our dimension tables we created our facts table:

 ![Fact Table](/img/facts.png)